Active Substance: plerixafor

-The most common side effects with Mozobil (seen in more than 1 patient in 10) are diarrhoea, nausea (feeling sick) and reactions at the site of injection.
-For the full list of all side effects reported with Mozobil, see the package leaflet.
+The most common side effects with Mozobil (which may affect more than 1 patient in 10) are diarrhoea, nausea (feeling sick) and reactions at the site of injection.
+For the full list of all side effects and restrictions with Mozobil, see the package leaflet.

 Other information about Mozobil

-The European Commission granted a marketing authorisation valid throughout the European Union for Mozobil to Genzyme Europe B.V. on 31 July 2009.
+The European Commission granted a marketing authorisation valid throughout the European Union for Mozobil on 31 July 2009.